omkarcloud/google-maps-reviews-scraper/README.md

 # Do whatever you want with scraped_places
 ```

+### ❓ Where is the Code for the Scraper?
+Kindly find the complete code at [omkarcloud/google-maps-scraper](https://github.com/omkarcloud/google-maps-scraper)

 ### ❓ Your Scraper is really Robust.
 I Tried Many Scrapers, Most Don't Even Start.
 How did you build it?

 Thanks! we used Botasaurus, which is the secret sauce behind our Google Maps Reviews Scraper.